 - Arrives in a protective plastic slab courtesy of the PCGS!

-- 17th year of issue for American Silver Eagles!
+- 18th year of release for the 1 oz American Silver Eagle!

 - Limited availability of certified coins!